flarogus/flarogus/README.md

 Every tree command has a `help` command.
 Invoking this command without any arguments shows the list of subcommands the tree command has and their argument signatures.
-Passing the name of a termunal subcommand to the help command shows a full help, which includes the arguments/flags the command accepts, their signatures, etc.
+Passing the name of a terminal subcommand to the help command shows a full help, which includes the arguments/flags the command accepts, their signatures, etc.
 E.g. typing "!flarogus help` shows the list of subcommands of the root command, and typing `!flarogus util help userinfo` shows the full help for the `!flarogus util userinfo` command.